FranciscoGauna/SER/readme.md

 UI in which the component's UI is embedded, and a series of useful commands for the user.

+Example use case: coordinating a translation stage containing a sample, a probing laser heating the material and a lock-in amplifier to measure the laser distortion.

 ## Dependencies

 ### Lantz